namhuydao/footballbot/README.md

 # footballbot

 How to use:
-- go to Telegram and make a new bot and get the token
+- go to Telegram, find Botfather to make a new bot and get the token
-- make sure python 3.9 or later installed on your machine
+- make sure python 3.10 or later installed on your machine
 - clone the repository
+- go to the bot folder, create .env file and insert the following:
+TOKEN='your token here'

 In the Terminal
 - python3 -m venv env